 Know when to seek help.

-Following these steps should help alleviate your symptoms over time.
+Following these steps should get you in the habit of working ergonomically and help alleviate your symptoms over time.
 However, if you don't notice any improvements, we recommend contacting a medical professional.